diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 of nodes running with users connected to the same room from different nodes and Presence module will take care of keeping them synchronized behind the scenes.

-Despite 1.2 version was released about three weeks ago (as of the publishing of this post) the guides haven’t changed too much.
+Despite 1.2 version being released about three weeks ago (as of the publishing of this post) the guides haven’t changed too much.
 Digging in the documentation is really helpful and you will see it's updated to cover this feature although we missed a specific guide about this particular topic so here is our attempt to